microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Now it's time to test the code!

-1. Make sure that the **ContosoExpenses.Package** project in Solution Explorer is still set as startup project.
-Otherwise, right click on it and choose **Set As Startup Project**.
-2. Press F5 to launch the debugging experience.
+1. Press F5 to launch the debugging experience.
-3. Choose any employee from the list, then one of the available expenses.
+2. Choose any employee from the list, then one of the available expenses.
-4. The detail page will open up and... the map will stay still like at the end of Exercise 1.
+3. The detail page will open up and... the map will stay still like at the end of Exercise 1.
-5. Close the window and try to open another expense.
+4. Close the window and try to open another expense.
 The map will continue to be stuck.

 > Can you understand what's happening?
 Hint: the debugger can help!